Causes of Thyrotoxicosis:

 Post-partum thyroiditis

-Acute phase of Hashimoto's thyroiditis (later results in hypothyroidism)
+Acute phase of Hashimoto's thyroiditis (later results in

 Toxic adenoma (Plummer's disease)